Gold Digger (Kanye West song): Cover versions and appearances in media

 On October 13, 2012, English singer-songwriter Lucy Spraggan covered "Gold Digger" for week two of series 9 of The X Factor, introducing it by recalling her grandmother's death and the family reaction, admitting her own week was bad.
 According to Spraggan, she covered an upbeat number so people would stop feeling sorry for her after her grandmother's death.
 Spraggan added guitar for the cover and hip hop models accompanied her, while she was surrounded by mock gold rain.
 Once the singer finished performing, she opened up to show presenter Dermot O'Leary: "I just wanted people to have a dance and be happy, because I want to be happy too."
 On September 24, 2015, the second season of American TV series Black-ish premiered with the episode "THE Word", featuring character Jack Johnson covering the song for a school talent show.
 He delivered the hook with the N-word kept, leading to outrage from the audience and him ultimately being suspended.
 On November 21, 2015, Thomas Rhett and Brett Eldredge performed a medley of covers as an encore at Kansas City, Missouri, for their co-headlining CMT on Tour: Suits and Boots, which included a country–styled version of "Gold Digger".

 In September 2005, hip hop duo the Legendary K.O. released a song titled "George Bush Doesn't Care About Black People" after West's quote that is also sampled.
 It uses the beat from "Gold Digger", while West and Foxx's vocals are mashed up with the duo's lyrics.
 The chorus rephrases that of the song: "George Bush ain't a gold digger, but he ain't messin' with no broke niggas."
 Erykah Badu's 2010 single "Turn Me Away (Get MuNNY)" concludes with her muttering the song's hook in the style of a boast, "I ain't messing with no broke nigger."
 Speaking to BBC Radio 1's Zane Lowe in 2013, West admitted that he "never really" liked "Gold Digger", but knew the song would earn him money.

+The song plays at the end and over the credits of the It's Always Sunny in Philadelphia episode "2020: A Year in Review," as the Rudy Giuliani hair dye incident, the January 6 attack, and the "Stop the Steal" riots are shown to be results of the main protagonists' actions, and as it is revealed that they all voted for West in the Presidential election.